wpmjones/coc_sample_bot/README.md

-# Clash of Clans Sample Bot [Python]
+# Clash of Clans Sample Discord Bot [Python]
-Sample bot, using python, to access the Clash of Clans API
+Sample Discord bot, using python, to access the Clash of Clans API

 ## creds.py
 This is where you want to store your sensitive information.
 It should look something like this.